DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 TypeHoursDescription

-Assignment Completion40Take-home examination and research paper critique
+Assignment Completion40Research paper critique

-Independent Study112Independent study
+Independent Study112Independent study and learning

 Total Workload: 188